 What to Do When You Manage Your Own DNS Records

 When you manage your own DNS records, it’s up to you to configure those records to work with your new hosting provider.
 You typically make these changes in the administration console of the registrar where you bought your domain name.
 GoDaddy, Network Solutions, and NameCheap are just a few examples of registrars that offer domain names.
 In some instances your DNS records may be maintained by a third-party service like CloudFlare.
 If you are not sure where you maintain your DNS records, Pingdom offers a DNS tool to help you figure it out.
 Just enter your web address in the tool and hit the Test Now button.
 The tool will list the authoritative nameservers for your domain.
 You should visit that provider’s website to make your DNS changes.
-Before you make any changes, though, there are several important steps you should follow to ensure a smooth switch to your new hosting provider.
+Before you make any changes, though, there are several important steps you should follow to ensure a smooth switch to your new managed WordPress hosting provider.

 Migrate Your WordPress Site to Your New Hosting Provider and Test It